wpilibsuite/frc-docs/source/docs/software/commandbased/profile-subsystems-commands.rst

 .. note:: In C++, the ``TrapezoidProfileCommand`` class is templated on the unit type used for distance measurements, which may be angular or linear.
 The passed-in values *must* have units consistent with the distance units, or a compile-time error will be thrown.
 For more information on C++ units, see :ref:`docs/software/basic-programming/cpp-units:The C++ Units Library`.

-The ``TrapezoidProfileCommand`` class allows users to create a command that will execute a single ``TrapezoidProfile``, passing its current state at each iteration to a user-defined function.
+The ``TrapezoidProfileCommand`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj2/command/TrapezoidProfileCommand.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc2_1_1TrapezoidProfileCommand.html>`__) allows users to create a command that will execute a single ``TrapezoidProfile``, passing its current state at each iteration to a user-defined function.

 As with ``TrapezoidProfileSubsystem``, users can create a ``TrapezoidProfileCommand`` by subclassing the ``TrapezoidProfileCommand`` class.
 However, as with many of the other command classes in the command-based library, users may want to save code by defining a ``TrapezoidProfileCommand`` :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>`.

 Creating a ``TrapezoidProfileCommand``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``TrapezoidProfileCommand`` can be created two ways - by subclassing the ``PIDCommand`` class, or by defining the command :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>`.
+A ``TrapezoidProfileCommand`` can be created two ways - by subclassing the ``TrapezoidProfileCommand`` class, or by defining the command :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>`.
 Both methods ultimately extremely similar, and ultimately the choice of which to use comes down to where the user desires that the relevant code be located.

 In either case, a ``TrapezoidProfileCommand`` is created by passing the necessary parameters to its constructor (if defining a subclass, this can be done with a `super()` call):